LucasPlacentino/Anki-Deck-Icons-Enhanced/README.md

 ## Troubleshooting

+- Do not use alongside the other deck icon addon ([Deck Icons 1519592143](https://ankiweb.net/shared/info/1519592143?cb=1717067076422)), disable it or uninstall it.
-Post a comment on the add-on's Ankiweb page.
+- Post a comment on the add-on's Ankiweb page for help from the community.
-Or open an issue on the github repo: [https://github.com/LucasPlacentino/Anki-Deck-Icons-Enhanced/issues](https://github.com/LucasPlacentino/Anki-Deck-Icons-Enhanced/issues)
+- Or open an issue on the github repo: [https://github.com/LucasPlacentino/Anki-Deck-Icons-Enhanced/issues](https://github.com/LucasPlacentino/Anki-Deck-Icons-Enhanced/issues)

 ## Acknowledgment